oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ---

-**Role: Mr X, Process Owner**
+**Role: Roland Dubois, Process Owner**

 ![](images/personas/roger_frezia_sales_director.png)

-  Roger Frezia, sales director and process owner wants to change the process to add a comment to the Quote to Order process, to be able to distinguish an order placed in EBS.
-He is also not impressed by the high amount of the rule to determine if he should approve a quote.
+  Roland Dubois, sales director and process owner wants to change the process to add a comment to the Quote to Order process, to be able to distinguish an order placed in EBS.
+He is also not impressed by the high amount of the rule to determine if sales operations should approve a quote.
+On top of these changes, Roland also feels the need that if the amount is higher, it should be approved by sales director as well.
 We are going through the steps on how to implement a change in the process.

 ---

-- Follow the steps in the previous section **STEP 3: Login to Process Cloud Service** to sign into PCS, but this time using Roger Frezia sign on details.
+- Follow the steps in the previous section **STEP 3: Login to Process Cloud Service** to sign into PCS, but this time using Roland Dubois sign on details.
 - On the welcome page, click on Develop Processes

 ![](images/200/Picture21.png)